 Why This Recipe Works?

-- Same as Mediterranean Green Beans (Taza Fasulye) and Sulu Kofte (Turkish Meatball Stew), this recipe contains only a few fridge ingredients.
+- Like Mediterranean Green Beans (Taza Fasulye) and Sulu Kofte (Turkish Meatball Stew), this recipe contains only a few fridge ingredients.

-- Bamya is very easy to prepare as well as nutritious and flavoursome.
+- Bamya is very easy to prepare as well as nutritious and flavorsome.

-- You can have this comforting yet light dish as a summer or winter stew.
+- This comforting yet light dish can be enjoyed as a stew in both summer and winter.

-- The leftovers will keep for up to five days when refrigerated.
+- The Bamia leftovers will keep for up to five days when refrigerated and up to 3 months in the freezer.

 - Okra - You can use fresh, frozen (and thawed), or dried (then rehydrated) okra.
-Although I recommend using young, small okra for this dish, you can use the long ones and slice them before using them in the stew.
+While using young, small okra is the optimal choice for this dish, slicing longer ones before adding them to the stew is also an option.

 - Chicken - You can use any part of the chicken for this stew.
 Cooking time will vary depending on what part you are using.
 You can also use lamb or beef pieces, or omit the meat for a vegetarian/vegan version.